putyourlightson/craft-blitz/docs/README.md

 ### CSRF Controller Actions

 The controller action `blitz/csrf/input` can be used to fetch the input field dynamically using AJAX, for example.
-The `blitz/csrf/param` and `blitz/csrf/token` controller actions are also available for fetching the CSRF token param and a token value respectively.
+The `blitz/csrf/param` and `blitz/csrf/token` controller actions are also available for fetching the CSRF param and a token respectively.

 ```javascript
 $.get('/actions/blitz/csrf/token', function(data) {